johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ![Reflective Learning Process][learning-cycle.png]

-> To learn, we gather to *hear* new ideas.
-As we listen, we *reflect* upon those ideas: filtering them through our current understanding, old and new thoughts sometimes conflicting, sometimes harmonising.
+> To learn, we gather to *hear* other's experience of practice informing theory and theory informing practice.
+As we listen, we *reflect* upon both fresh ideas and current understanding: old and new sometimes conflicting, sometimes harmonising.
 In *discussion* with others, we broaden and deepen our understanding and sharpen our convictions about the most appropriate way to *act*, when we disperse and return to our contexts of work and vocation.
+Later, we gather again, so the reflective learning process can be repeated ...again and again.

 ### Adapting the learning cycle ###